grishkam/QuickFigures/UserGuide/User Guide.md

  -	**Remove From figure**.
 Removes the image from the figure.
 This will remove all image panels and channel labels (if the channel label are with those image panels).
  -	**Set Pixel Size**.
 Equivalent the **Set scale...** menu item within ImageJ.
 Allows the user to change the physical distance measurements for the size of a pixel.
 For example, a user can input that 100 pixels of the original source image correspond to 60 micrometers in physical distance.
 Afterwards, scale bars for each image panel are changed to reflect the new values.
  -	**Advanced Channel and Frame Use** changes the image to advanced channel use mode and displays the [Advanced Channel Use](#Advanced-Channel-And-Frame-Use-Dialog) dialog.
 Although the options in the normal **Channel Use** dialog will be sufficient for most purposes, advanced channel use allows for more customization of panels.
  -	**Re-Crop** crops only the selected image.
 Although this changes the crop area, an uncropped version of the full size image is still stored.
+While **Re-Crop** opens a [Crop Dialog](#Crop-Dialog), the **Crop by dragging handles** option (2026 version) gives the user a way to adjust the crop by dragging the handles on the image panel.
  -	**Re-Set Pixel Density**, See re-set pixel density from the [figure menu](#Figure-Submenu) section.
 This menu item only targets the clicked image.